"The Spaghetti Incident?": Background

-Title
+Title and artwork

 The title references an incident Steven Adler had in 1989 while the band was temporarily staying at an apartment in Chicago.
 Adler stored his drugs in a refrigerator next to the band's takeout containers, which contained Italian food.
 McKagan explained that Adler's code word for his stash was 'spaghetti'.
-In his lawsuit against the band, Adler's lawyer asked the band to "tell us about the spaghetti incident," which the band found amusing and used as the title of the album.
+In his lawsuit against the band, Adler's lawyer asked the band to "tell us about the spaghetti incident", which the band found amusing and used as the title of the album.

+At the bottom of the album cover, a message is written in a code created by the Zodiac Killer.
+Years later, it was decoded as reading "Fuck 'Em All".

 Controversy

 The album includes a hidden track, a cover of "Look at Your Game, Girl", originally by cult leader Charles Manson.
 The track was kept secret and left off advance tapes sent to reviewers.
 The inclusion of the song caused controversy, with law enforcement and victims' rights groups expressing outrage.
 Rose stated "...we wanted to downplay it.
 We don't give any credit to Charles Manson on the album".
-Label president David Geffen commented: "[If] Rose had realized how offensive people would find this, he would not have ever recorded this song."
+Label president David Geffen commented, "[If] Rose had realized how offensive people would find this, he would not have ever recorded this song."
 Slash mentioned that the song was "done with naive and innocent black humor on our part".
 Rose stated he would donate all performance royalties from the song to a nonprofit environmental organization.
-The band was going to remove the song before learning that royalties would be donated to the son of one of Manson's victims.
+The band was planning to remove the song before learning that royalties would be donated to the son of one of Manson's victims.
 Geffen Records stated their share of royalties would be donated to the Doris Tate Crime Victims Bureau.